go-gorm/gorm/README.md

 // Get record with primary key db.First(&user, 10)
 //// SELECT * FROM users WHERE id = 10;

+// Add extra SQL option for selecting SQL db.Set("gorm:query_option", "FOR UPDATE").First(&user, 10)
+//// SELECT * FROM users WHERE id = 10 FOR UPDATE;
 ```

 ### Query With Where (Plain SQL)